 You're nearly there, you can now sign up for the training course of your choice.
 Here again, there are some important points to look out for.
 What are the formalities for signing up?
 Should you send the documents by post or email, or is there an online contact form?
 Do you have to submit any proof of proficiency, such as language skills or educational qualifications when you sign up?
 If so, is a simple photocopy required, or an officially certified version?
 For all important certificates and documents, one rule applies: never send the originals of your documents.
 They could get lost during the registration process.

 If you are not sure which documents you need to submit, just ask the respective provider.
 In all cases, find out in advance about any possible submission deadlines too.
 Just as when signing up for the training course, you may also have to respect a deadline for applying for the financial aid.

-Tip:with many providers, you can now sign up by email or by completing a digital contact form.
-That saves time and costs.
+Tip:With many providers, you can sign up via email or by completing a digital contact form.

 Federal Institute for Vocational Education and Training (BIBB)